MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 ### Is non-profit, government, and academic pricing available?

-Yes, non-profit, government and academic pricing is available in respective program channels.
+Yes, non-profit, government, and academic pricing is available in respective program channels.

 ### Is there a plan for developers?